-He who knows how to win will not seek a battle; he who knows how to battle will not easily enter a battlefield; he who knows how to fight in battlefield will not fail; he who knows how to fail will not lose his calm. (善胜者不争，善争者不战；善战者不败，善败者不乱)
+He who knows how to win will not seek a battle; he who knows how to battle will not easily enter a battlefield; he who knows how to fight on the battlefield will not fail; he who knows how to fail will not lose his calm. (善胜者不争，善争者不战；善战者不败，善败者不乱)

-Mt Lanke is located in Zhejiang Province in China’s east seaboard, belonging to Danxia landform, a unique petrographic geomorphology featured with red-coloured sandstones.
+Mt Lanke is located in Zhejiang Province on China’s eastern seaboard, belonging to the Danxia landform, unique petrographic geomorphology featured with red-coloured sandstones.

 A giant character “靇” (Chinese dragon) and a walking way on the cliff face of Mt Lanke